ffxblue/interview-tests/test/wordpress-sidebar.md

 ## Deliverables

-All acceptance criteria should be met (to best of ability and time available).
+All acceptance criteria should be met (to the best of your ability and time available).
 A link to your repo should be sent to: `amp HYPHEN tech HYPHEN test HYPHEN submissions HYPHEN group AT fairfaxmedia DOT com DOT au`